A Survey on Deep Learning Techniques for Action Anticipation: Evaluation Datasets and Metrics

-One popular category of datasets in this domain contains videos of cooking activities: Epic-Kitchens~\cite{damen2018scaling,damen2020epic}, EGTEA~Gaze+~\cite{li2018eye}, Breakfast~\cite{kuehneLanguageActionsRecovering2014}, and 50Salads~\cite{stein2013combining}.
+\textit{Cooking activities.} One popular category of datasets in this domain contains videos of cooking activities: Epic-Kitchens~\cite{damen2018scaling,damen2020epic}, EGTEA~Gaze+~\cite{li2018eye}, Breakfast~\cite{kuehneLanguageActionsRecovering2014}, and 50Salads~\cite{stein2013combining}.
 Among these, Epic-Kitchens and EGTEA~Gaze+ are egocentric (first-person) datasets.
 The videos are recorded with a wearable camera that captures the scene directly in front of the user, in which only hands are visible in the center of the camera view. \textbf{EpicKitchens-100} consists of 700 long unscripted videos of cooking activities totalling 100 hours.
 It contains 90K action annotations, 97 verbs, and 300 nouns.
 Considering all unique (\textit{verb}, \textit{noun}) pairs in the public training set yields 3,806 unique actions. \textbf{EpicKitchens-55} is an earlier version of the EpicKitchens-100 with 39,596 segments labeled with 125 verbs, 352 nouns, and 2,513 combinations (actions), totalling 55 hours. \textbf{EGTEA Gaze+} contains 28 hours of videos including 10.3K action annotations, 19 verbs, 51 nouns, and 106 unique actions.

-Breakfast~\cite{kuehneLanguageActionsRecovering2014}, and 50Salads~\cite{stein2013combining} contain cooking activities like making breakfast, or preparing salads.
-Subjects are asked to prepare a specific recipe in each video.
-The activities are therefore performed without hesitation or mistakes (reduced spontaneity).
-Moreover, the datasets lack the presence of other activities that are irrelevant to cooking, e.g.\ drinking water, but often occur in real-life.
+Breakfast~\cite{kuehneLanguageActionsRecovering2014} and 50Salads~\cite{stein2013combining} contain cooking activities in which subjects follow a specific recipe, resulting in actions performed without hesitation or mistakes (reduced spontaneity).
 The \textbf{Breakfast} dataset comprises 1,712 videos of 52 different individuals making breakfast in 18 different kitchens, totalling 77 hours.
 Every video is categorized into one of the 10 activities related to breakfast preparation.
 The videos are annotated by 48 fine-grained actions.
 The \textbf{50Salads} dataset comprises 50 top-view videos of 25 people preparing a salad.
 The dataset contains over 4 hours of RGB-D video data, annotated with 17 fine-grained action labels and 3 high-level activities.